b4er/recalc/docs/library.md

   [`fetchType`][fetch-type]),
 - and evaluate a term (again given the values of other cells, this time using [`fetchValue`][fetch-value]).

+For type inference there are two functions that can be implented, either `infer` or `inferElaborate` (only one should be defined).
+The latter is for type-directed elaboration and during type inference terms may be refined.

+## `UniverRecalc`

 The [`UniverRecalc`][univer-recalc] instance specifies how to